aiidalab/aiidalab-launch/README.md

 extra_mounts = ["/path/to/qcprogram:/opt/qcprogram:ro",]
 ```

+Finally, AiiDAlab launch will create a dedicated volume for the local conda environment (`~/.conda`).
+That is because some conda packages are not compatible with non-linux file systems, meaning that they cannot be installed if the home directory was, for example, bound to a Mac OS-X file system on the host.

 ### Forward AiiDAlab from a remote server via SSH

 Please see [here](ssh-forward.md) for instructions on how to run AiiDAlab on a remote machine and then forward it to your local terminal.